 Online shopping has been a blessing for many people: while some don't have the time to go from shop to shop, others simply detest the whole process.
 Technological advancement allowed us to visit a website or install an app and browse through images and descriptions of items, while slowly sipping on your morning coffee instead of waiting in line at the cash register.

 However, some are reluctant to purchase clothing online since they cannot try the items on to see how or if they fit at all.
 As an answer to that issue, technology offered us the opportunity to try out clothes from the comfort of our sofas - via augmented reality apps.
 These apps, such as the one developed for Gap, will allow you to enter your body measurements and then see how the pieces of clothes you choose look like on a mannequin based on your body proportions.
 We can expect brick-and-mortar stores of the future to be smaller since there will be no need for large scale stocking.

-Most people see changes through their own lives: they drive electric cars, use internet banking services, get items delivered to their doorstep.
+Most people see changes through their own lives: they drive electric cars and ev stations, use internet banking services, get items delivered to their doorstep.
 They know this simplifies their everyday lives and that technology saves their time and money in a lot of cases.

 However, there are those who don't settle with simply using those time-saving gadgets and software.
 Those people want to be active participants in this (r)evolution and work everyday in their industries of choice on pushing the boundaries of the possible to facilitate the work, and subsequently, the lives of people all around the globe.
 And you can bet that this fast-paced digital world we live in still has a few aces up its sleeve to surprise us.